rmakara/blog-jekyll/_posts/2022-04-18-Shape-Up-Who-does-the-Shaping.md

 article_language: en
 ---

-> It is the 4th article in the Shape Up series.
+> It is one of the articles in the Shape Up series.
 For Table of Contents go to: [Shape Up, Introduction](https://rmakara.github.io/Shape-Up-Introduction)

 ## Who does the Shaping?

 The most common question for the Shaping phase is who does the Shaping.
 Basecamp answers this question in [Who Shapes](https://basecamp.com/shapeup/1.1-chapter-02#who-shapes) chapter of the book.

 The conclusion that we may see is to involve someone aware of the design, business, and technicals.
 It usually leads to building a team who can collaborate to create the following pitches.
-There should also be someone empowered to set the concrete level of investment (Appetite) for specific Shape/Pitch.
+There should also be someone empowered to set the concrete level of investment (Appetite).

 From my perspective, the composition of the Shapers may differ.
 Here's how.